PeterShinners/comp/design/shape.md

 Shape morphing transforms structures to match shape specifications through a multi-phase matching process.
 The algorithm considers field names, types, positions, and defaults to create the best possible match.
-During morphing, missing fields can be sourced from the scope stack (`$ctx` and `$mod`).

 The morphing process follows these phases:
 1. **Named field matching** - Exact field name matches are assigned first